An article about the best things to do and see in Interlaken, Switzerland including paragliding, the best hikes, and more.

 Whether that’s true or not, today you can explore the inside of the cave after a small hike to the restaurant located above the waterfalls.
 This cave is part of the traditional Christian pilgrimage to the “Camino de Santiago” so don’t be surprised to see believers praying around it.

-If you ask me, this place looks like something out of the Hobbit universe and that’s why it’s one of my favourite places of them all.
+If you ask me, this place looks like something out of the Hobbit universe and that’s why it’s one of my favorite places of them all.

-Top things to see and do in Interlaken #06: Hike the Harder Kulm and enjoy the panoramic view of Interlaken
+Hike the Harder Kulm and Enjoy the Panoramic View of Interlaken

 Of all the mountains surrounding Interlaken, the Harder Kulm is the nearest one and the easiest one to hike (roughly 2 hours and a half one-way).
 At the top, you shall find a restaurant and a viewing platform from where you can see both lakes and the city itself.